GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Naghai.md

 **Long Form**: Naghai can use most equipment just fine, but armor must be made especially for them.
 Any variant of armor which is to be fit for a naghai cost twice as much and weighs half again as it would typically.

 **Serpentine Figure**: You gain proficiency in either the Athletics or Wrestling skill.
 Once chosen, this cannot be changed.
-You gain a bonus to initiative equal to your [Rflx].
+You gain a bonus to initiative equal to your [Rflx] bonus.

-**Slippery**: Once per encounter, when brawling or being trampled, when you would use your [Rflx] and roll a die, you may gain a bonus equal to half of your level.
+**Slippery**: Once per encounter, when rolling an opposed check in a brawl or an opposed [Rflx] roll while being trampled, you may gain a bonus equal to half of your level.
 This is done after you roll the die, but before it is revealed if it is a success or failure.

 **Tail Slap**: As a reaction, you may use your tail to inflict a club attack against a creature within 2 feet in any direction.
 Additionally, anytime you perform an attack with your tail as a result of your reaction, you may treat it as a club or bare attack.